BenjaminKyamanywa/playground/ground_013/typescript_notes.md

 ```

-### Type definition/declaration files
+### Type definition files

-Type definition files or type declaration files are any TypeScript files that have the `. d.` ts filename extension.
+Type definition files or or also know as type declaration files are any TypeScript files that have the `. d.` ts filename extension.
 These files are only meant to hold the type declarations of a particular script and not the source code itself.
 This means that they are not a part of the compilation process.

 ```ts